vplauzon/GramParser/README.md

 }
 ```

-We see that we can nicely tease out the information we need, i.e. the key and the element.
-We discard the "=" as a sub element by simply not tagging it, as it is of no interest.
+We nicely tease out the information we need, i.e. the key and the element, while we discard the "=" as a sub element by simply not tagging it, as it is of no interest.

 ### Interleaves